 How to Upload Files on the new server

-Now that your licence is deactivated, you can easily transfer your files from your computer (or your server) to another location (another server).
+Now that your license is deactivated, you can easily transfer your files from your computer (or your server) to another location (another server).
 Doing that consist of :

 - making a copy of your database through PhpMyAdmin